 18. The Book with No Pictures by B.J.
 Novak: This book may have no pictures, but it’s still entertaining.
 All you have to do is use your imagination!

 19. Ling and Ting: Not Exactly the Same by Grace Lin: Ling and Ting may be identical twins, but they are very different.
 And no matter what happens, they always stick together.
+In this video, author Grace Lin shares an excerpt from her early reader chapter book.

 20. Clark the Shark by Bruce Hale, read by Chris Pine: Clark the shark is a lot of fun to be around, but sometimes he gets too excited and scares people off.
 Can his teacher, Mrs. Inkydink, help him tone it down a little?